Explore health content from A to Z.

 I need information about...

 The flu (influenza) is caused by a virus that is easily spread.
-It can be a lot more serious than you think, especially for people 50 or older.
-A flu shot protects you and others from the flu.
-It’s best to get a flu shot each fall, before flu season starts.
-You can get it at your doctor’s office or a health clinic.
+A flu vaccine protects you and others from the flu.
+It’s best to get a flu shot each fall, as soon as the vaccine is available in your area.
+You can get it at your health care provider’s office or a health clinic.
 Drugstores, senior centers, and workplaces often offer flu shots, too.
-If you have questions, ask your healthcare provider.
-And remember: A flu shot could save your life!
+If you want to know if your provider has the flu vaccine available, or if you have other questions, ask your healthcare provider.

 The flu shot will not give you the flu.